 Careers in Data Analytics

-Graduates of the Online Master's Degree in Data Analytics are prepared for a variety positions such as Data Scientist, Business Intelligence Analyst, Knowledge and Informatics Engineer, Data Analyst, Data Mining Engineer, and Data Warehousing Manager.
-Students that opt for the track in urban informatics, emerge prepared for jobs that help make cities smarter for example, by making the electricity grid intelligent, relieving traffic congestion, and reducing building energy consumption.
+Graduates of the Online Master's Degree in Data Analytics are prepared for a variety positions such as Data Scientist, Business Intelligence Analyst, Data Analyst, Data Mining Engineer, and Data Warehousing Manager.
+See Indeed.com for current job openings in data science and data analytics.

-As an interdisciplinary field, we welcome professionals from diverse professional backgrounds.
-However, because the M.S. in Data Analytics is a highly quantitative and technical major, acceptance into the program requires applicants to demonstrate current skills in the following areas:
+As an interdisciplinary field, we welcome applicants from diverse professional backgrounds.
+However, because the M.S. in Data Analytics is a highly quantitative and technical major as compared with MBA-like programs, acceptance requires applicants to demonstrate current skills in:

 - Statistics and probability including descriptive statistics, skewness/kurtosis, histograms, statistical error, correlation, single variable linear regression analysis, significance testing, probability distributions, and basic probability modeling;

 - Linear algebra including basic matrix manipulation, dot and cross products, inverse matrices, eigenvalues, representing problems as matrices, and solving small systems of linear equations;